This post contains affiliate links.

 As a physical therapist with many years of experience, I know which exercises are appropriate for both the anterior and posterior approaches, but most importantly I know which exercises are inappropriate and could injure the patient.

-For those doctors that do not provide me, as a physical therapist, an exercise protocol that meets with their approval, I have to devise the program myself.
+For those doctors who do not provide me, as a physical therapist, an exercise protocol that meets with their approval, I have to devise the program myself.

 When presented with such a scenario I must search the patient’s chart to determine what surgical approach was used for this total hip replacement.